augmented-finance/augmented-finance-protocol/README.md

 **Augmented Finance** is a DeFi liquidity protocol for high-yield lending and low-interest borrowing of digital assets, launched fairly and enabled by artificial intelligence (AI).

-Augmented Finance is on a mission to help you achieve and secure financial independence and be your trusted long-term source of income and liquidity.
+Augmented Finance is on a mission to help everyone achieve and secure financial independence and be a trusted long-term source of income and liquidity.

 ## Tokenomics

-**Total supply**: 100 000 000 AGF, released over 5 years.
+**Total supply**: 100 000 000 AGF, released over 30 years.

 **Fair launch**: no pre-mine, no pre-sale, no ICO, no VC allocation.
 Unlike Aave and Compound where the majority of tokens distributed to ICO participants or Venture Capital funds, almost all AGF tokens will be distributed to the Augmented Finance protocol's users who actively use the protocol (borrow, supply, stake & lock).